TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

       Use -1 in combination with collect.

+      slide.collect
-      **.collect:** (integer /:ref:`stdWrap`) If set, all content elements found on the current and parent pages will be collected.
+         (integer /:ref:`stdWrap`) If set, all content elements found on the current and parent pages will be collected.
 Otherwise, the sliding would stop after the first hit.
 Set this value to the amount of levels to collect on, or use "-1" to collect up to the siteroot.

+      slide.collectFuzzy
-      **.collectFuzzy:** (boolean /:ref:`stdWrap`) Only useful in collect mode.
+         (boolean /:ref:`stdWrap`) Only useful in collect mode.
 If no content elements have been found for the specified depth in collect mode, traverse further until at least one match has occurred.

+      slide.collectReverse
-      **.collectReverse:** (boolean /:ref:`stdWrap`) Reverse
+         (boolean /:ref:`stdWrap`) Reverse
          order of elements in collect mode.
 If set, elements of the current page will be at the bottom.

       **Note:** The sliding will stop when reaching a folder.
       See :php:`$cObj->checkPid_badDoktypeList`.